Journalism

 politicians and neo-strategists who are more intent in statistical "certainties"

-that are utterly temporary and bound to change in a word that is b e c o m i n g
+that are utterly temporary.
+Our world is in transition and b e c o m i n g

-more and more objective with the development of science and AI that will
+more objective with the development of science and AI that will eventually

 Comments